 Interdisciplinary Studies and Liberal Studies

-The Department of Interdisciplinary Studies and Liberal Studies has transitioned to online services and is available to answer your questions.
-If you want to schedule a virtual appointment with an advisor, please call our main office at (818) 677-3300.
+If you have been advised and would like to schedule an appointment, please call our main office at (818) 677-3300.
 We will respond to your request as soon as possible during regular business hours, calls will be answered during the following hours 8am-5pm Monday through Friday.

 If you are interested in becoming a Liberal Studies Major, you can self-enroll in the Liberal Studies Canvas page where you will find links to course plans, faqs, campus resources, professional development workshops, and information on applying to the credential program and student teaching: https://canvas.csun.edu/enroll/D9W36A.